Wireless Internet Access

 The University of New Mexico School of Law wireless network can be accessed from the law school and the law library.
 Three connections are available for the UNM Community (Lobo-Sec, Lobo-Wifi, Lobo-Guest) and one connection is available for members of the general public (Lobo-Guest).
 Whether a wireless-capable computer, PDA or other device auto-detects an available network or it must be manually configured to join an available network, a user can select an available UNM wireless connection.

-Currently, there are three wireless connections:
+Currently, there are two wireless connections:

 - Lobo-WiFi (available only to the UNM Community).
 This allows web-browsing (both http and https), access for IT-supported VPN clients, DNS and DHCP services, as well as secure email.
 If a user selects this connection, he or she will be allowed to search the web, but will not have access to any drives (M drive) or files that reside on the law school’s server.
 A user may access his or her law school e-mail account via web mail.
 The user must authenticate with a UNM NetID and password to use Lobo-Wifi.
 The user also must download a policy key to use this SSID.
 There is no access to network printers.
 Visit here for more information.